-- assessment of qualities of a final product which in this case is the "proficiencies of the graduates' competencies and capacities" defined by the "learning outcomes" as to what the graduate can do in real-life situations or work life; - review of previous works undertaken by faculty and students which are more extra-curricular oriented that demonstrates the social skills, communicative skills, team-working skills, leadership, adaptability, creativity, or just basic human skills:
+- assessment of qualities of a final product which in this case is the "proficiencies of the graduates' competencies and capacities" defined by the "learning outcomes" as to what the graduate can do in real life situation or work life; - review of previous works undertaken by faculty and students which are more extra-curricular oriented that demonstrates the social skills, communicative skills, team-working skills, leadership, adaptability, creativity or just basic human skills: - written tests of underpinning knowledge, skills and competence that forms part of the "screening", "attitudinal", "professional" or "standardized" test.

-• written tests of underpinning knowledge, skills, and competence that forms part of the "screening", "attitudinal", "professional" or "standardized" test.
+(c) Third party Assessment:

-(c) Third-party Assessment:
+• Testimonials from Employers of graduate utilization, graduate performance and on-site skills development;

-- Testimonials from Employers of graduate utilization, graduate performance, and on-site skills development; - Reports from Supervisors in fieldwork or internship or apprenticeship of the more "simulation and situational real-life" skills preparations and development; - Work diary, Work reports, or logbook as documented actual work performed.
+- Reports from Supervisors in field work or internship or apprenticeship of the more "simulation and situational real-life" skills preparations and development; - Work diary, Work reports or log book as documented actual work performed.

-Specifically, there are two different types of assessment - task assessment and evidence assessment.
-As an assessor, one can look at a specific task to demonstrate their creation and delivery of knowledge and skills concerning the elements of a standard.
+Specifically there are two different types of assessment - task assessment and evidence assessment.
+As an assessor, one can look at a specific task to demonstrate their creation and delivery of knowledge and skills in relation to the elements of a standard.
 Another way is to look for evidence of the school or program work already done to find something (or a range of things) that matches all the Standards and Criteria specified.
-All these are done concerning the goals and mission statement as the beacon of "term of reference".
+All these are done in relation to the goals and mission statement as the beacon of "term of reference".
 Whether it is by task or evidence, assessment can involve a variety of methods and approaches of which examples (Figure 2) are shown below: